 1. Application Form - Submit a completed admissions application to the admissions office.

-2. High School Transcripts - Submit a copy of your final high school transcripts, High School Equivalency Diploma scores (formerly known as GED), or homeschooling documentation to the admissions office.
+2. High School Transcripts - Submit a copy of your final high school transcripts, High School Equivalency Diploma (formerly known as GED) scores, or homeschooling documentation to the admissions office.

 3. College Transcripts - If you have attended other colleges or universities you must submit an official transcript from each college or university attended.
 A transcript is official only when it arrives in the mail directly from the registrar's office of the previous institution.
 This is required even if you do not wish to have your previous course work evaluated or transferred to Southwestern.

-In lieu of the COMPASS test, Southwestern will accept the following from students:
+In lieu of the ACCUPLACER test, Southwestern will accept the following from students:

-A documented composite score of 19 on the ACT or an equivalent SAT score of 910 (combined math and verbal) or above.
+A documented composite score of 19 on the ACT or an equivalent SAT score of 1350 (combined reading, writing, and math) or above if test was taken before 10/1/2016 or a composite score of 990 if test was taken after 10/1/2016.

 Successful college work within the past three years consisting of a minimum of 12 credit hours with a C grade or better in each class, including three credits in English and three credits in math.